raml-org/raml-spec/versions/raml-10/raml-10.md

 | maxProperties? | The maximum number of properties allowed for instances of this type.
 | additionalProperties? | JSON schema style syntax for declaring maps.
 See section [Map Types](#map-types) for more information.
 | patternProperties? | JSON schema style syntax for declaring key restricted maps.
 See section [Map Types](#map-types) for more information.
-| discriminator? | Type property name to be used as discriminator, or boolean
+| discriminator? | You may use the `discriminator` property to be able to discriminate the concrete type of an individual object at runtime when, for example, payloads contain ambiguous types (achieved via unions or inheritance).
+The value must correspond to a name of one of the `properties` that are defined inside a type declaration.
+The `discriminator` property can not be defined for inline type declarations and should only be used for scalar-valued properties.
+See an example on how to use `discriminator` [here](#using-discriminator-example).<br/><br/>**Default:** the name of the type
-| discriminatorValue? | The value of discriminator for the type.
+| discriminatorValue? | You may use the `discriminatorValue` property if a type also defined the `discriminator` property.
+The value of this property should be a valid value of the property with the name equal to the value of the `discriminator` property; and its being used to identify the declaring type.
+This value should be unique in the hierarchy of the type.
+See an example on how to use `discriminatorValue` [here](#using-discriminator-example).

 An object type is created by explicitly inheriting from the built-in type object: